2014 Teaching Academy Summer Institute

 1. Your course/teaching-related goal(s) that you are proposing to accomplish during the individual/team time at TASI (e.g. revision of an existing course, creation of a new course or new course component);

 2. The usual or anticipated enrollment of the course(s) you intend to work on;

 3. How you and your program or department will benefit from your involvement; and

-4. What campus-related resources you will need during the Institute to accomplish your goal(s) – you will be introduced to additional resources at TASI!
+4. Your best guess at the campus-related resources you will need during the Institute to accomplish your goal(s) – you will be introduced to additional resources at TASI!

 1. Name & title of each person who plans to attend TASI

 Faculty and instructional staff who are new to teaching are especially encouraged to apply.
 Applications from disciplinary or interdisciplinary teaching teams are welcome.

 Electronic applications will be accepted from March 25th through Friday, April 26th, 2014 at 4:30 PM and acceptance letters will be sent out by May 15th.
 Early applications are strongly encouraged because space fills quickly.
 Applications should be submitted via email to Weili Zhao at email@example.com